 Protecting your coins from damage and subsequent value erosion should rank high on your priority list, whether you’re a collector, an investor, or both.

-If that’s not enough incentive to motivate you, consider the subject in this regard: Although you obviously are the owner of your coins, you are in reality only their temporary custodian, just as all the owners previous to you were.
+If that’s not enough incentive to motivate you, consider the subject in this regard: Although you are currently the owner of your coins, you are in reality only their temporary custodian, just as all the owners previous to you were.
 In an ethical sense, we have a responsibility to preserve our numismatic inheritance for future generations of coin enthusiasts.

 Someday your collection will be passed on to your heirs or sold to someone who may be a complete stranger.
 In either event, the new custodians will be wholeheartedly grateful for your thoughtfulness and foresight in preserving another wonderful slice of Americana.